Accessibility and Access Keys

 Support the CFHS’ and the BC SPCA’s efforts to update the transport regulations!
 Click on the link below to send us your comments.
 The CFHS and the BC SPCA will gather supportive messages from coast to coast and send them to the government on your behalf.

-Throughout Canada each year, more than 650 million farm animals are transported from farms to auction and slaughter.
-Between two and three million of them, mostly chickens, are found dead on arrival.
+Throughout Canada each year, approximately 700 million farm animals are transported from farm to auction and slaughter.
+As many as two million of these animals, mostly chickens, are found dead on arrival.
 Many more arrive sick or injured following their long, grueling journeys.

 It wasn’t always this way.
 Farm animals used to be bred, born and slaughtered close to the farms on which they were raised.
 But in recent years, the food processing industry has become more centralized, fuelled by public demand for cheaper food, resulting in longer trips for many animals to slaughter.